OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:7

-Then the king said to the man of God,
+Then the king invited the man of God, saying,
 “Come home with me and refresh yourself, and I will give you a gift.”

 ## 1 Kings 13:8

-But the man of God said to the king,
+But the man of God replied to the king,
-“If you were to give me half your house,
+“Even if you were to offer me half your possessions,
 I would not go with you,
 nor would I eat bread or drink water in this place.

 ## 1 Kings 13:9

-For so it was commanded me by the word of the Lord, saying,
+For I was instructed by the word of the Lord, saying,
 ‘You shall not eat bread, nor drink water,
 nor return by the way that you came.’”

 ## 1 Kings 13:10

-So he went another way
+So he took a different path
 and did not return by the way that he had come to Bethel.

 ---